Design Fixes That Quietly Upgrade Your Short-Term Rental

 3. Open Storage for Everyday Items

-4. Outlets Where People Actually Use Them
+4. Outlets Where Guests Actually Use Them

 DIY?
 Sometimes